bigsk1/btc-mempool-ai/README.md

 4. Set up your environment variables:
    Create a `.env` file in the project root and add your API keys:
    ```
+   # You have the option to use any of the AI Providers below

    OPENAI_API_KEY=api_key

    ANTHROPIC_API_KEY=api_key